xuyinzhu/MSc_thesis/README.md

 # MSc thesis
-This project aims to improve risk detection for peer-to-peer lending by machine learning algorithms and network analysis
+This project aims to improve risk detection for online peer-to-peer lending by machine learning algorithms and network analysis.